Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

 Instead of coping with indefiniteness, one can focus on strategies for ensuring positive (semi)definite Hessian approximations.
 One of the most attractive ways of doing this in the context of machine learning is to employ a (subsampled) Gauss-Newton approximation to the Hessian, which is a matrix of the form \bequation G_{\Scal_k^H}(w_k;\xi_{k}^H)= \frac{1}{|\Scal_k^H|} \sum_{i \in \Scal_k^H} J_h(w_k,\xi_{k,i})^T H_\ell(w_k,\xi_{k,i}) J_h(w_k,\xi_{k,i}). \eequation Here, the matrix $J_h$ captures the stochastic gradient information for the prediction function $h(x;w)$, whereas the matrix $H_\ell$ only captures the second order information for the (convex) loss function $\ell(h,y)$; see~\S\ref{sec:gauss} for a detailed explanation.
 As before, one can directly code the product of this matrix times a vector without forming the matrix components explicitly.
 This approach has been applied successfully in the training of deep neural networks~\cite{BeckLeCu89,Mart11}.

-We mention in passing that there has been much discussion about the role that negative curvature and saddle points play in the optimization of deep neural networks.
-Numerical tests designed to probe the geometry of neural nets in the region where the minimization takes place has shown the presence of negative curvature, but perhaps mainly toward the beginning of the optimization process; see \cite{DaupPasc14,GoodViny14}.
-Many researchers have reported that optimization methods tend to ``plateau'' for a while before making progress---behavior that might repeat itself a few times during a run.
+We mention in passing that there has been much discussion about the role that negative curvature and saddle points play in the optimization of deep neural networks; see e.g., \cite{DaupPasc14,GoodViny14,choromanska2015loss}.
+Numerical tests designed to probe the geometry of the objective function in the neighborhood of a minimizer when training a deep neural network have shown the presence of negative curvature.
+It is believed that the inherent stochasticity of the SG method allows it to navigate efficiently through this complex landscape, but it is not known whether classical techniques to avoid approaching saddle points will prove to be successful for either batch or stochastic methods.